• RSS

 • Regularly bathing the cat will reduce allergens by 60-80%.
 Mini-bathes with cat wipes purchased from a pet store (always alcohol and fragrance-free) are also very useful in minimizing dander or wiping the cat down with a towel that has been dampened with distilled water (Remember, do not use baby-wipes or anything with alcohol or fragrance, as these are toxic to your cat).

-• Personal Hygiene: Wash your hands after handling your cat to avoid spreading the dander.
+• Wash your hands after handling your cat to avoid spreading the dander.

 • Keep your cat out of your bedroom or off the furniture.